rileywheadon/ffa-framework/notes/ffa.md

 - Write statistical tests from scratch.
 - Use `ggplot2` as a plotting framework.
-- Write unit tests to compare results with MATLAB.
+- Write unit tests using `testthat`.

 Then, once I have a good framework in R, improve MATLAB code.